homostellaris/flowershow/content/index.md

 # What will you find here?
 Here you will find anything that I feel may be useful or thought-provoking to others.

-Or more likely you will find subjective, nonsense designed to satisfy my own self-satisfaction and OCD desire to aimlessly document things I mistakenly believe I have 'figured out'.
+Or more likely you will find subjective nonsense designed to satisfy my own self-satisfaction and OCD desire to aimlessly document things I mistakenly believe I have 'figured out'.

 Either way, this site may include:
 - Ideas